yuh-zha/AlignScore/README.md

 # AlignScore
-This is the repository for AlignScore, a metric for automatic factual consistency evaluation of text pairs.
-The metric is introduced in \
+This is the repository for AlignScore, a metric for automatic factual consistency evaluation of text pairs introduced in \
 [AlignScore: Evaluating Factual Consistency with a Unified Alignment Function](https://arxiv.org/abs/2305.16739) \
 Yuheng Zha, Yichi Yang, Ruichen Li and Zhiting Hu \
 ACL 2023